 If money were no object, I’d also buy a single wheel ‘adventure’ style trailer for dragging lighter shopping loads on the singletrack sections of the Marriott’s Way and some of the rougher local lanes that resemble doubletrack.
 As it is, I make do by riding the bike over the central strip of mud and flint to allow the trailer to track either side or, on less extreme sections, bounce one trailer wheel along the rough stuff.
 Another option, which retains the capacity and flexibility of the flatbed design, is Burley’s 16+ wheel kit.
-I did contact Burley customer service to enquire whether the alloy rims of these wheels are actually wider, with no response to date.
-If not, a set of plus tyres would be a cheaper option.
+The 16+ rims have an internal width of around 40mm (double that of the 20mm standard wheels) to accommodate fat tyres.

 I can understand one school of thought that says flatbed trailers should be avoided for bikepacking due to the temptation to (over)load them to capacity.
 However, in the context of an expedition with the need for, for example, packrafting, scientific or climbing kit, or when basecamp equipment is needed, I wouldn’t hesitate to take the Burley Flatbed, assuming that singletrack and hike-a-bike would feature minimally.